1. EU and AETR rules on drivers’ hours

 A regular weekly rest period is a period of at least 45 consecutive hours.

 Time spent working in other employment or under obligation or instruction, regardless of the occupation type, cannot be counted as rest.
-This includes work where you are self-employed, work related to community service, non-emergency* retained fire fighting, or training related to obtaining/retaining a Driver Certificate of Professional Competence (DCPC) where the training is at the request or instigation of an employer.
-DCPC training can only be undertaken during rest periods where the driver is attending voluntarily.
+This includes work where you are self-employed, work related to community service, non-emergency* retained fire fighting, or training related to obtaining/retaining Driver CPC where the training is at the request or instigation of an employer.
+Driver CPC training can only be undertaken during rest periods where the driver is attending voluntarily.

 Note: An actual working week starts at the end of a weekly rest period, and finishes when another weekly rest period is commenced, which may mean that weekly rest is taken in the middle of a fixed (Monday–Sunday) week.
 This is perfectly acceptable – the working week is not required to be aligned with the ‘fixed’ week defined in the rules, provided all the relevant limits are complied with.